The Last White Man, a novel by Mohsin Hamid

-Inspired, perhaps, by Kafka’s story “Metamorphosis,” in which a man wakes up one morning as a giant insect, and no doubt asking himself what white society would do if its people were to change colors overnight, becoming “dark” or “colored” or “no longer recognizably” themselves, Hamid decided to compose a fable, a veneer of a novel (more of a novella, in truth) on this premise of shifting identity.
+Inspired, perhaps, by Kafka’s story “Metamorphosis” (in which a man wakes up one morning as a giant insect), Hamid asks what white society would do if its people were to change colors overnight, becoming “dark” or “colored” or “no longer recognizably” themselves.
+Here he has composed a fable, a short novel on this premise of shifting identity.

 Anders cannot believe that he is now a dark-skinned man — nowhere, by the way, in The Last White Man, hereafter TLWM, does Hamid use the terms “Black” or “African American” — and he is supremely upset about it, so much so that he calls in sick to work and spends a week hiding out from everyone, wearing a hoodie when running vital errands in the neighborhood.